jaksam1074/jaksam-scripts-documentation/vehicles-keys/client/get-if-local-player-owns-a-plate.md

 # Get if local player owns a plate

-This export can be used to know if **the local player** owns a vehicle plate
+This export can be used to know if **the local player** owns a vehicle plate.
+Will also check for shared, temporary, etc.

 ## Export